tompc35/data_marine_science/_build/html/_sources/software-installation/README.md

 notepad
 ```

-If you are using Windows, it is highly recommended that you install the free [Notepad++](https://notepad-plus-plus.org/) editor instead of using the default Notepad.

 ## Setup for Unix shell tutorial

 On the first day of our data analysis course, we go through parts of the Software Carpentry <a href="http://swcarpentry.github.io/shell-novice/">Unix shell tutorial</a>.
 Software Carpentry is an organization that develops lessons and workshops to teach skills in research computing.